 The keto diet works for many different types of epilepsy and seizures.
 It can also be adapted to different kinds of dietary cuisines.

 Research into seizure diets has shown promising results.
 The traditional ketogenic diet reduces seizures in most children.
 About 10 to 15 percent of children on the ketogenic diet are seizure-free.

 A 2016 study published in Epilepsy and Behavior followed 168 people enrolled in diet therapy for epilepsy between 2010 and 2015.
 Among study participants who stayed on the modified Atkins diet the whole time, 39 percent either became seizure-free or had a 50 percent reduction in seizures.

-In a 2017 study of 22 participants on the modified Atkins diet, six had a greater than 50 percent reduction in seizure activity after one month.
+In a of 22 participants on the modified Atkins diet, six had a greater than 50 percent reduction in seizure activity after one month.
 Twelve had a greater than 50 percent reduction after two months.

 The low glycemic index treatment (LGIT) is also promising.
-A 2017 study in a small group of children found more than half had a greater than 50 percent reduction in seizure activity after three months on LGIT.
+A in a small group of children found more than half had a greater than 50 percent reduction in seizure activity after three months on LGIT.

 Risks and side effects

 The ketogenic diet and its variations, such as the modified Atkins diet, are not without side effects.
 Following this eating plan can result in high cholesterol and gastrointestinal symptoms.
 It can also negatively affect bone health and cause kidney stones.
 Children following the keto diet can also experience acidosis and growth issues.